fennar01/lie-detector/README.md

 ## Features
 - **Live Video Analysis**: Processes facial video input in real time.
+- **Real-Time Facial Detection and Tracking**: Detects and tracks faces in the webcam feed using Mediapipe.
 - **Lie Probability Score**: Continuously updates the probability that the subject is lying.
 - **Sentiment Analysis**: Analyzes emotional state from facial expressions and speech (if available).
-- **Facial Recognition**: Identifies and tracks the subject's face.
 - **Blood Perfusion Detection**: Estimates blood flow changes in the face (e.g., blushing, pallor) using color analysis.
 - **Nervousness & Microexpressions**: Detects subtle facial movements and nervous tics.
 - **User Alerts**: Notifies the user when the probability of lying exceeds a threshold.